Gout is a disease usually caused by having too much

 temperatures.

-Gout Diet - Natural remedy for gout
+Gout diet - natural remedy

 increasing the intake of vegetables, particularly those with apigenin and other

 flavonoids.
-Apigenin is
+Apigenin is a

-and is found in high amounts in parsley, thyme, and peppermint.
+flavonoid found in high amounts in parsley, thyme, and peppermint.
 The enzyme xanthine oxidase catalyses the oxidation of hypoxanthine to

 xanthine and then to uric acid, which plays a crucial role in gout.
+Apigenin is a potent inhibitor of xanthine oxidase.

 Chrysin,

-Myricetin, and
+myricetin, and

 isorhamnetin are other flavonoids that also inhibit xanthine oxidase activity.